coriolinus/iterext/README.md

-# `iterext`: A few more extension methods on itertors.
+# `iterext`: A few more extension methods on iterators.

 This crate is not likely to ever be published on <https://crates.io> because it's far more appropriate to attepmt to get these extensions added to